Top 10 commercial solar companies in London

 What drives cost variation within each size band

-The main variables that affect cost within any system size band are: roof complexity and access requirements; electrical infrastructure (particularly three-phase switchgear upgrades); equipment specification (panel wattage, inverter brand, battery inclusion); and whether a G99 DNO application is required.
-Roof complexity and three-phase electrical upgrades are typically the largest sources of cost variation on comparable system sizes.
+The main variables within any size band are roof complexity and access; electrical infrastructure (particularly three-phase switchgear upgrades); equipment specification (panel wattage, inverter brand, battery inclusion); and whether a G99 DNO application is required.
+Generally, roof complexity and three-phase electrical upgrades are the largest sources of cost variation on comparable system sizes.

 How capital allowances reduce the effective net cost

-For most UK businesses, Annual Investment Allowance (AIA) allows 100% of the commercial solar installation cost to be deducted from taxable profits in Year 1, subject to the £1m annual limit.
-At the 25% main corporation tax rate, AIA on a £82,500 system saves £20,625 in corporation tax — reducing effective net cost to £61,875 and compressing payback by approximately one year.
+For most UK businesses, the Annual Investment Allowance (AIA) lets you deduct 100% of the commercial solar installation cost from taxable profits in Year 1, subject to the £1m annual limit.
+For example, at the 25% main corporation tax rate, AIA on an £82,500 system saves £20,625 in corporation tax — reducing the effective net cost to £61,875 and compressing payback by roughly one year.
 See our commercial solar tax relief guide for a full worked example.

 Is Commercial Solar Profitable?

-Yes — for the majority of UK businesses with suitable roof or land space and a meaningful electricity bill, commercial solar delivers a strong and measurable financial return.
+Yes — for the majority of UK businesses with suitable roof or land space and a meaningful electricity bill, commercial solar delivers a strong and measurable return.
 The key variable is self-consumption rate: every unit of solar electricity used on-site saves the full grid import rate (currently 24–28p/kWh for commercial customers), whereas every unit exported earns only the SEG rate (typically 4–15p/kWh).
-Systems achieving 75–85% self-consumption consistently outperform those at 50% on every financial metric.
+As a result, systems achieving 75–85% self-consumption consistently outperform those at 50% on every financial metric.

 ★★★★★ Trustpilot